-Grants of up to $5,000 to Mississippi city and county governments and grants of up to $2,500 to town and village governments for public outreach and education programs address the benefits of a smokefree environment.
-Funded will support technical assistance for local governments interested in educating residents on the benefits of smoke free air and the protections of comprehensive (smoke-, vapor-, and aerosol-free) air policies.
+Grants of up to $5,000 to Mississippi city and county governments and grants of up to $2,500 to town and village governments for public outreach and education programs that address the benefits of a smokefree environment.
+Funding is intended to support technical assistance for local governments interested in educating residents on the benefits of smokefree air and the protections of comprehensive (smoke-, vapor-, and aerosol-free) air policies.

 Exposure to secondhand smoke causes premature death and disease in nonsmokers.
 The United States Surgeon General reports there is no safe level of exposure to secondhand smoke.
 According to the Centers for Disease Control and Prevention (CDC), implementing programs and policies to influence societal systems across local communities has the greatest positive, long lasting impact on the health of the general public.

 The Mississippi State Department of Health (MSDH) Office of Tobacco Control (OTC) is committed to promoting and protecting the health of all Mississippians.
 Each year approximately 500 non-smoking Mississippians die as a result of exposure to secondhand smoke.
 One of the four primary goals of the OTC is to eliminate exposure to secondhand smoke in public places.

 The OTC implements a range of integrated programmatic activities to encourage and support tobacco-free lifestyles, including the Technical Assistance Grant for Smokefree Air Community Education.
 The OTC is soliciting proposals from local and county governments that are interested in educating constituents on the benefits of smokefree air and the protections comprehensive smokefree policies can provide.
 The goal of the program is to assist elected officials throughout Mississippi in protecting the health of their citizens by promoting smokefree public environments.